StephenBondor/blog/src/pages/2019-2-21-labs-week-one/index.md

 > > What did you do that you now realize caused friction in this process?

-Letting people decide their rolls instead of assigning them, and asking for feedback.
+Letting people decide their rolls instead of assigning them and asking for feedback or other suggestions.

 > > What are you doing personally to make sure that everyone on the team, including you, has a voice in decision making?

-Specifically, calling people out by name, tactfully, and asking for their opinion on a topic.
-But generally, for someone to contribute and have the information to, they need have continual access to communication channels.
-Letting team communication break down will kill this goal.
-Being strictly online, communication is naturally hindered.
+First, generally, for someone to contribute, they need the right information set.
+They must have continual access to communication channels.
+Letting a teams communication break down will kill this goal and being strictly online, communication is naturally hindered.
 What is more, the nature of Labs naturally divides many of the groups.
 This dramatically reduces the knowledge base and magnifies problems.
 So, I try to get out of the way as much as possible, and put aside differences to get people in front of each other as much as I can.
+Specifically, when this is in place, I'll calling people out by name, tactfully, and asking for their opinion on a topic.

 > > As a group, provide links to evidence that:
 > > Front and back end servers are connected